 Phishing.
 Phishing is a type of scam where scammers will send out an email attempting to get you to click on a link.
 That link will then access your information without your knowledge, implant malware on your computer, or take some other harmful action against you.
 These emails are often very well disguised so your best bet is to maintain a vigilant attitude when reading through your emails.
 Double check the address of the sender to make sure it is from who you think it is from.
 And never click a link that you have even the slightest suspicion about.

 Credit card magnetic strip fraud.
 This is a newer example of scamming tactics.
 Some scammers have figured out a way to place a device in certain credit card readers (especially at gas stations or big box stores) that automatically store your credit card information when the magnetic strip is swiped through.
 Though it may be nearly impossible to identify a credit card machine that has been tampered with, you can always avoid credit card machines that are unattended, pay for certain things like gas in cash, or upgrade to a new EMV chip card.

 You can’t spend your entire life being worried about scammers and being distrustful of every email or phone call.
 But what you can do is protect yourself with knowledge.
 We hope these tips have been able to help you do that.
-Check back soon for more financial tips from the pros at SNB.

 4 Easy Ways to Save Money